jose-elias-alvarez/null-ls.nvim/README.md

 2. Use `:NullLsInfo` to get the path to your debug log.

+As with LSP logging, `debug` will slow down Neovim.
+Make sure to disable the option after you've collected the information you're looking for.

 ## Tests

 The test suite includes unit and integration tests and depends on plenary.nvim.